-There are moments when a thought suddenly changes everything.
+There are moments when a single thought suddenly changes everything.
 For me, it wasn't a scientific article.
-Not a study.
-Not a lecture.
+No study.
+No lecture.

 It was soil.

-Dark, crumbly, living soil that smelled of forest and felt somehow "right."
-Maybe you've experienced it too.
+Dark, crumbly, living soil that smelled of forest and somehow felt "right."
+Maybe you know the feeling.
 Some gardens immediately feel peaceful.
 Some soils seem full of power.
-And some places feel as if they have a charisma of their own.
+And some places feel like they have their own aura.
 For a long time, I thought this was just romanticism.
 Until I came across Philip Callahan.

 And suddenly, something began to connect.
 Not just zeolite.
 Not just basalt.
 Not just minerals.